Hotels near Coconino County Fairgrounds

 Are there extended-stay hotels near Coconino County Fairgrounds?

-Yes — Home2 Suites by Hilton Flagstaff (0.73 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Flagstaff (0.73 mi, from $171/night) is an extended-stay property near Coconino County Fairgrounds, with full kitchens and on-site laundry.

 Which hotels near Coconino County Fairgrounds offer free parking?